 Our campsite in the woods of Jefferson National forest was quiet, with just the sound of the creek flowing nearby.
 From the safety of our truck camper, we had a bear sighting–it was climbing up the hill on the other side of the road from our campground.
 It was one of my favorite campgrounds we stayed at during our Virginia Blue Ridge Parkway adventure.

-I hope you take the time to get off the parkway and explore these wonderful Virginia sites–you won’t regret it.
+I hope you take the time to get off the parkway and explore these excellent Virginia sites–you won’t regret it.